Kaiser784/Offsec-Proving-Grounds/README.md

 To start any of the machines you must first connect to the **VPN** first.
 You can find the **CONNECT TO VPN** button.

-You'll be prompted with this save the *username* and *password* and download the VPN pack.
+You'll be prompted with this, save the *username* and *password* and download the VPN pack.

 ![vpn](dump/vpnpack.png)